List of Oh My Goddess! chapters

-The chapters of the Japanese seinen manga series Oh My Goddess! were written and illustrated by Kōsuke Fujishima and serialized in the monthly manga anthology Afternoon.
-The series premiered in the September 1988 issue and finished after a 25-year run on April 25, 2014.
+The chapters of the Japanese manga series Oh My Goddess! were written and illustrated by Kōsuke Fujishima and serialized in the seinen manga magazine Monthly Afternoon.
+The series premiered in September 1988 and finished after a 25-year run on April 25, 2014.
 The series followed the daily life of college student Keiichi Morisato, after his wish for a goddess to stay with him forever is granted by Belldandy and her two sisters.

 Its 308 individual chapters were collected and published in forty-eight tankōbon volumes by Kodansha from August 23, 1989, to July 23, 2014.
 The series has been adapted into a five-episode original video animation (OVA) series released between February 1993 and May 1994; a 48-episode anime television series titled The Adventures of Mini-Goddess that featured super deformed versions of the characters; and a feature film released in 2000.
 In 2005, the manga was adapted into a second, 48-episode anime television series by Anime International Company that aired in Japan from January 2005 through September 2006.
 The series has also been adapted into a novel titled Oh My Goddess!: First End by Yumi Tōma, the voice of Urd, which was released by Kodansha on July 20, 2006; it was licensed in English by Dark Horse Comics and released on December 12, 2007.